 Cloud computing took off in the U.S. in 2000, and now more than 80 percent of U.S. companies1 do business in the cloud.
 But it’s still nascent in Brazil, where only 41 percent of Brazilian companies2 are using cloud computing.
 That’s rapidly changing.
-Here, Alessandro Leal, business director for Google Enterprise in Brazil, shares his perspective on the changing technology landscape in Brazil and the importance of understanding customers’ pain points.
+Here, Alessandro Leal, business director for Google Cloud in Brazil, shares his perspective on the changing technology landscape in Brazil and the importance of understanding customers’ pain points.

 Q: What’s your take on the tech industry in Brazil?